cdap-guides/cdap-flume-guide/README.md

     export PATH=$PATH:<CDAP home>/bin

-If you haven't started already CDAP standalone, start it with the command:
+If you haven't already started a standalone CDAP installation, start it with the command:

     cdap.sh start